 Alright.
 I looked at the boat- right into the eyes of a girl who had told me that the was a photographer.
 Her disappointed face made me realise that I should probably go back into the boat right on.
 I somehow managed to crawl back (you do not want to know how this looked like) and we went on chasing the dolphins with the others whilst I kept telling myself that I would never see this girl again.

-The sun was up and as we walked back to the hotel we saw some tired people walking towards breakfast and I thought “yeah look at you!
+The sun was up and as we walked back to the hotel in Lovina we saw some tired people walking towards breakfast and I thought “yeah look at you!
 What have YOU done today!”

 I fell asleep on the bed right after- my head squeezed into the cushions, ready to sleep into starvation.
 Gooooood that I will not see the photographer girl again in my life, I thought with a slightly bad conscience as my eyes closed.
 I did not yet know how wrong I was to be.